diemastermonkey/uh-recon/README.md

 ## Outputs

 ### Output Directories
-Directories are named for their search parameters.
-All associated output is stored inside.
+Directories are named for their search parameters, and all related outputs are stored therein.

 For the query `country:us state:ca city:irvine port:3389`, this directory will be created (or updated):
 ```console